locoschool/locoschool/docs/topics/locoboard_sw.md

 **Task 1**

-Write a program to that shows something on the built-in LED matrix
+Write a program that shows something on the built-in LED matrix

 **Task 2**